gowebexamples/gowebexamples/content/static-files.md

 +++
 weight = 4
-title = "Assets and Files"
+title = "Assets & Files"
 description = "This example will show how to serve static files like CSS or JS from a specific directory using the http.FileServer in the Go programming language."
 +++

-# Assets and Files
+# Assets & Files

 This example will show how to serve static files like CSSs, JavaScripts or images from a specific directory.